Language is hierarchically structured: That is, words in sentences fall naturally into groups.

 The ability to replace all of that with one pronoun is a good test to tell you that it's a single, coherent whole: a phrase.

-If you had to pick only one word, which word is the most important word of the phrase:
+If you had to pick only one word, which word is the most important word of this phrase?

 The big walrus with the yellow flower